- UCAS Code: N300

 Subjects include the principles of investment and value, business finance and decision-making and the analysis of securities such as bonds and shares.

 Employers tell us that they particularly value the range of subject combinations available at Strathclyde, ensuring that our students have in-depth understanding of a second subject to complement their finance studies.

-A degree in Finance will give you the skills for a career in financial services such as banking, investment management, pension fund management and insurance.
+An undergraduate degree in finance will give you the skills for a career in financial services such as banking, investment management, pension fund management and insurance.

 Create your own course